- Intense hunger

 The other items, listed above should be purchased by patients.

 If your blood glucose is still below 4mmol/L after 15 minutes, take a further 15 to 20g of fast acting carbohydrate.

 Foods containing fat, like milk or chocolate, are not recommended as they take longer to raise your blood glucose level.

-Step 2: Take 15 to 20g of slower acting carbohydrate, or your next meal or snack if due within 30 minutes.
+Step 2: Take 15 to 20g of slower acting carbohydrate if your next meal or snack is not due within 30 minutes.